puppetlabs-toy-chest/puppetlabs-openstack/examples/multinode/README.md

+# Multinode deployment

+## Notes about the Multinode deployment example

+This example setup configures a controller node, a block storage node, a compute node, and a network node.
+The controller node is equipt to act as a proxy for a swift setup and will set up swift endpoints, but swift is not set up automatically.
+To get swift up and running, you need to install puppetdb on the pupept master, include the openstack::role::swiftstorage class on your swift nodes, run puppet on them, and then run puppet on the controller once more.
+See the swift examples directory for example setup.

+## Notes about setting up Vagrant and VMWare

-A few notes on using Vagrant and VMWare Fusion to test the Havana module:
+A few notes on using Vagrant and VMWare Fusion to test the OpenStack module:

 Five networks need to be setup in VMWare Fusion.
 The default net for Vagrant, and the four OpenStack networks.